symfony/symfony-docs/routing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 PHP attributes allow you to define routes next to the code of the
-:doc:`controllers </controller>` associated to those routes.
+:doc:`controllers </controller>` associated with those routes.
 Attributes are
 native in PHP 8 and higher versions, so you can use them right away.

 You need to add a bit of configuration to your project before using them.
 If your